This is a Web version of 28-page printed informational 28-page printed informational Booklet. You may order printed copies via our Store.

 Truth: A recent study found that women on very lowfat diets (less than 20%) had the same rate of breast cancer as women who consumed large amounts of fat (New England Journal of Medicine 2/8/96).

 Myth: Coconut oil causes heart disease.

-Truth: When coconut oil was fed as 7% of energy to patients recovering from heart attacks, the patients had greater improvement compared to untreated controls, and no difference compared to patients treated with corn or safflower oils.
-Populations that consume coconut oil have low rates of heart disease.
+Truth: When coconut oil was fed as 7% of calories to patients recovering from heart attacks, the patients had greater improvement compared to untreated controls, and no difference compared to patients treated with corn or safflower oils.
+Populations who consume coconut oil have low rates of heart disease.
 Coconut oil may also be one of the most useful oils to prevent heart disease because of its antiviral and antimicrobial characteristics (Journal of the American Medical Association 1967 202:1119-1123; American Journal of Clinical Nutrition 1981 34:1552).

 Myth: Saturated fats inhibit production of anti-inflammatory prostaglandins.